jtl999/whipper/README.md

    `whipper cd rip`

+## New options

+The option `--verbose-toc` has been added to `whipper cd rip`.
+It slightly increases the ripping time but shows CRC errors and provides more detail when ripping the disc.
+The added information is not added to the log file to remain compliant with the original version of whipper.

 ## Configuration file documentation

 The configuration file is stored in `$XDG_CONFIG_HOME/whipper/whipper.conf`, or `$HOME/.config/whipper/whipper.conf` if `$XDG_CONFIG_HOME` is undefined.